snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-fractribution-data-model/index.md

 ```

 ### Environment Variables
-For the package to run you need to set some environment variables that can be accessed by the python script to connect to your warehouse.
+For the script or docker container to run you need to set some environment variables that can be accessed to connect to your warehouse.
 These variables vary by warehouse.
+If you are using Docker, it can be easier to set these in a file that you reference when you run the container.
+See the [Quick Start](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-quickstart/index.md) for detailed running information.

 <Tabs groupId="warehouse">
 <TabItem value="bigquery" label="BigQuery" default>

 - `project_id`: Project id of your BigQuery warehouse
 - `bigquery_dataset`: Dataset for your derived tables
+For the python script only (for Docker you mount this as a volume at run time):
 - `google_application_credentials`: Google Service Account JSON file

 </TabItem>